 Introduction / History

-The Arundhatiyar mainly comprise the Chakkiliyan of Tamil Nadu.
-They are also called the Madiga and include the Madiga, Madari and Pagadai communities.
+The Arundhatiyar are also called the Madiga and include the Madiga, Madari and Pagadai communities.
 Their name is derived from the mythical woman Arundhaty.

-Marriages between cross-cousins and uncle and niece alliances are permitted.
+They permit marriages between cross-cousins and uncle and niece.
 Their marriage rituals are performed at the bridegroom's place.
 The elders of the community officiate at the social functions.

-The majority of the Arundhatiyar are treated as untouchable.
-They worship community deity Matamma.
+The majority of the Arundhatiyar are treated as having low status.
 They have separate wells and burial grounds.